FREE Case Evaluation

 Virginia Theft Lawyer

-When it comes to property crime, often the person most hurt by the act is the person convicted of the crime.
-Theft may be prosecuted as either a misdemeanor or felony depending on the circumstances of the case, including the value of the property taken.
+When it comes to property crime, oftentimes the person most hurt by the act is the person who is accused, and perhaps ultimately convicted, of the crime.
+Theft may be prosecuted as either a misdemeanor or felony depending on the circumstances of the case.
+These circumstances include the value of the property that was alleged to have been taken.
 If you have been charged with any type of theft, it is important to know how to best protect yourself from the negative consequences that accompany a conviction.
 Contacting a qualified Virginia theft lawyer is a good start to protecting yourself against the charges you are facing.
 Here is further information on the laws surrounding theft offenses in Virginia.

 Larceny and Theft